-When I showed up in the Emergency Department with textbook heart attack symptoms – chest pain, nausea, sweating, and pain radiating down my left arm – the hospital staff snapped to work and immediately ordered a flurry of cardiac tests.
-These included an EKG, blood tests and a treadmill stress test.
+When I showed up in the Emergency Department with textbook heart attack symptoms – chest pain, nausea, sweating, and pain radiating down my left arm – the hospital staff snapped to work and immediately ordered a flurry of tests.
+These included an EKG, blood tests, chest x-ray and a treadmill stress test.
 But all test results came back “normal”.
 I was then told that I was in the “right demographic” for acid reflux before being sent home – less than five hours after the onset of symptoms.

 “Your EKG is fine, and your blood tests are fine, too.
 But we’re going to keep you for observation just to make sure it isn’t your heart.”

 Thus yet another male patient with symptoms but inconclusive cardiac test results is kept in hospital for observation, while I and countless other females with symptoms but inconclusive cardiac test results are misdiagnosed, patted on the head, and sent home from the E.R.

 Turns out we’re not alone.
 A study published in The New England Journal of Medicine found that women in their 50s or younger presenting with cardiac symptoms were seven times more likely to be misdiagnosed and sent home from Emergency compared to their male counterparts.(1)